illixion/vscode-vibrancy-continued/README.md

 `"terminal.integrated.gpuAcceleration": "off"`

-### Prompt "Run Visual Studio Code with administrator privileges" ?
+### Prompt "Run Visual Studio Code with administrator privileges"?

 It usually appears on windows when you are using the VSCode System Installer.
 You should close VSCode completely, then run VSCode as administrator and retry what you did before (Enable/Reload/Disable Vibrancy).